bu-ist/bux-grader-configuration/README.md

 ### Shared Folders

-The VM will mount two shared folders for your development convenienence:
+The VM will mount two shared folders for your development convenience:

-grader - /edx/app/grader/grader
+* grader - /edx/app/grader/grader
-venv - /edx/app/grader/venv
+* venv - /edx/app/grader/venv

 ## Provisioning a Remote Server with Ansible

 1. Add an inventory file to `playbooks/inventory` describing the remote system to be provisioned
 2. Add your grader-specific configuration (see `playbooks/group_vars/all` for examples)
-3. Provision with `ansible-playbook -i inventory/file site.yml
+3. Provision with `ansible-playbook -i inventory/file grader.yml`

 ## Managing the Grader